firebase/functions-samples/2nd-gen/taskqueues-backup-images/README.md

 Our sample make use of following configurations:

-1) `retryConfig.maxAttempts=5` - Each task in our task queue will be automatically retried (upto 5 times) to overcome transient errors.
+1) `retryConfig.maxAttempts=5` - Each task in our task queue will be automatically retried upto 5 times.
+This helps us mitigate transient errors like network errors or temporary service disruption of a dependent, external service.
 2) `retryConfig.minBackoffSeconds=60` - Each task will be retried at least 60 seconds apart from each attempt.
+This gives us a large buffer between each attempt so we don't rush to exhaust our 5 retry attempts too quickly.
 3) `rateLimits.maxConcurrentDispatch` - At most 6 tasks will be dispatched at a given time.
-This help ensures a steady stream of request to the underlying function and help reduce number of active instances and cold starts.
+At most 6 tasks will be dispatched at a given time.
+This helps ensure a steady stream of requests to the underlying function and helps reduce the number of active instances and cold starts.

 You can further configure this function with following [environment variables](https://firebase.google.com/docs/functions/config-env):